AniruddhaChattopadhyay/bbtools/README.md

 make
 ```

-This installs go and then runs go install to create the binary which is automatically added to path.
+This installs go and then runs go install to create the binary which is located in ~/go/bin.

-Now we can be in any directory and use bbtools. (like run bbtools greet hello ron)
+Now we can be in any directory and use bbtools. (like run ~/go/bin/bbtools greet hello ron)

 3) In ubuntu we can use snap to install go.